chromium/chromium/docs/security/lookalikes/lookalike-domains.md

 | ![Interstitial page](interstitial.png) | ![Safety Tip bubble](tip.png) |

 These warnings do not indicate that the site the user has visited is malicious.
-They only indicate that the site looks like another site, and the user should make sure that they're on the site that they expected.
+The warnings indicate that the site looks like another site, and that the user should make sure that they are visiting the site that they expected.

 ## Examples of lookalike domains

-Chrome's heuristics are designed to detect spoofing techniques in the wild.
-Some example "lookalike" patterns include:
+Chrome's checks are designed to detect spoofing techniques in the wild.
+Some example "lookalike" patterns that trigger warnings include:

  * Domains that are a small edit-distance away from other domains, such as `goog0le.com`.